Vorlonhomeworld/BBCL/13 Get SLIME'd.md

 ## So what's the big deal about SLIME anyway

 As I mentioned, SLIME is an I.D.E, it does more than what that one screenshot showed you.
 For example, look at the next screenshot and you'll see a brief program  (one list long) that's in the process of being typed.
-Take a look on the lower right hand side, see the additional text on the bottom?
+Take a look at the bottom of the screen, see the additional text on the bottom?
-It's letting me know what the format of the uiop command is, what arguments it takes and what keywords it accepts!
+It's letting me know what the format of the run-program command is, what arguments it takes and what keywords it accepts!

 <a href="rel"><img src="https://github.com/Vorlonhomeworld/BBCL/blob/main/images/Slime_2.png" height="600" width="950"></a>